-While I was there I also studied Thai Yoga Body Work (a type of massage using Thai techniques mixed with yoga stretches) which added greatly to my knowledge of the body, and clarified the work of the energy channels within the body.
+While I was there I also studied Thai Yoga Body Work (a type of massage using Thai techniques mixed with yoga stretches) which added greatly to my knowledge of the body and clarified the work of the energy channels within the body.

 As I mentioned before my Dad was very ill.
 He could only take a few steps, even with support.
-This was due to a tuberculosis infection in the brain which caused him (among other things) to forget how to walk.
+This was due to tuberculosis infection in the brain which caused him (among other things) to forget how to walk.
 The doctors said that he would have to learn again, like a child.
 This, combined with him having quite severe diabetes (which was making him weak,) meant that his condition was deteriorating fast.
-He had lost control over the basic bodily functions, which was not only embarrassing for him but making my Mum’s life quite hard.
+He had lost control over the basic bodily functions, which was not only embarrassing for him but made my Mum’s life quite hard.

-I use elements from my physics teaching to explain various topics, as well as researching the ancient texts which help me to bridge the gaps between our modern understanding of the world and our more spiritual past.
+I use elements from my physics teaching to explain various topics, as well as research the ancient texts which help me to bridge the gaps between our modern understanding of the world and our more spiritual past.

 This is the path I have chosen, or maybe this is the path that has chosen me.
-Either way I bring excitement, growth and a new perspective to each of my classes.
+Either way, I bring excitement, growth, and a new perspective to each of my classes.

 “True knowledge flows while sharing”